Risto Vidaković

-Risto Vidaković (Serbian Cyrillic: Pиcтo Bидaкoвић; born 5 January 1969) is a Serbian professional football manager and former player who is currently the head coach of Malaysia Super League club Kuala Lumpur City.
+Risto Vidaković (Serbian Cyrillic: Pиcтo Bидaкoвић; born 5 January 1969) is a Serbian professional football manager and former player.

 Vidaković spent his playing career as a centre-back for Yugoslav clubs Sarajevo and Red Star Belgrade before moving to Spain, where he spent five seasons with Real Betis in La Liga, and a season each for Osasuna and Poli Ejido.
 Internationally, he represented Yugoslavia and FR Yugoslavia.

 After retiring as a player, Vidaković became an assistant coach for the Serbia national team and Segunda División side Murcia.
 He was then head coach for Segunda División B clubs Écija, Cádiz, and the Real Betis reserve team.
 With Filipino club Ceres–Negros, he won three consecutive Philippines Football League titles.
 He also won a Dhivehi Premier League title with Maziya.

 Club career

 Vidaković was born in Šekovići, SR Bosnia and Herzegovina, which was then a republic within SFR Yugoslavia.
 He started his career at FK Sarajevo, and played in the last edition of the Yugoslav First League, appearing in 13 games as the Bosnian team finished in ninth position.
 Subsequently, he signed for national giants Red Star Belgrade, and competed in the inaugural season of the Serbian-Montenegrin tournament, scoring a career-best 12 goals in his second year but eventually leaving the capital side without any silverware won.

 In 1994, Vidaković joined Real Betis in Spain, which had just returned from the second division.
 In his first year in La Liga he appeared in 30 matches and netted twice as the Andalusians overachieved a third-place finish.
 He rarely missed a game in his first three seasons there.

 Also at Betis, Vidaković suffered a serious injury from which he never fully recovered, leaving the club in 2000 after its top flight relegation.
 He joined another team in the country, CA Osasuna, which had moved in the opposite direction, then saw out his career at 33 after playing one year with Polideportivo Ejido.